Handovers (Final New Building Handover Inspections)

-Highlight of the ABIS New Home Handover Inspection and Stage Inspection Program
+ABIS Building Handover Inspection and Stage Inspection Program

-You tailor the programme to suit yourself... select all 6 building stage inspections or simply choose the ones you’re most worried about!
-If you wish just the Handover.
+You can tailor the programme to suit yourself, select all 6 stages of building inspections or simply choose the ones you’re most worried about!
+Or just the Building Handover Inspection.

 The Programme Consists of 4 Separate Stage Inspections:

-- Handover or Practical Completion, a very detailed inspection conducted once the builder is satisfied that the construction process is complete and after a final clean has been undertaken.
+- Handovers – a detailed building handover inspection will be conducted once the builder is satisfied that the construction process is practically complete and after a final clean has been undertaken.

-- Warranty Inspection conducted within 12 months as a follow-up second Handover Inspection to detect defects which your builder is obliged to rectify within QBCC’s 12 month warranty period.
-Note the 6 year warranty period applies only to structural defects.
+- Building Warranty Inspection – conducted within 12 months as a follow-up second Building Handover Inspection to detect defects, which your builder is obliged to rectify within QBCC’s 12 month warranty period. *Note that the 6 year warranty period applies only to structural defects.